Google Ads Spending Guide: How Much to Spend on Contractor Google Ads?

 As a small business owner, whether you work on the tools Monday to Friday or you’re in the office setting the schedule for your team, you want to keep costs low.
 There’s no point buying a $1,000 pair of pants when a $100 pair will get the job done.

-With this cost-cutting attitude in mind, most tradies want to spend as little as possible on their Pay-Per-Click marketing.
+With this cost-cutting attitude in mind, most trades businesses want to spend as little as possible on their Google Ad/Pay-Per-Click marketing.
 But that creates a HUGE problem…

-Because you’re paying for ad clicks, a small ad budget can be exhausted quickly within a few clicks.
+Because you’re paying for ad clicks, low Google Ads spending can be exhausted quickly within a few clicks.